IBurn36360/Twitch_Interface/Modules/follows.md

 true
 ```

-If service was unavailable or an error occured (includes):
+If service was unavailable or an error occured (includes authentication errors):

 ```json
 false